Bartley C of E Junior School

 How does the school know if children need extra help and what should I do if I think my child may have special educational needs?

-Class Teachers continually monitor your child’s progress within a lesson and from their marking, and note progress made and who requires support.
-If your child is therefore not making progress within lessons, their class teacher will have adapted the provision made for them (as part of expected good classroom practice).
-If this provision has not helped your child make adequate progress then they will be discussed with the SENDCO as to whether they have a special educational need.
+Class Teachers continually monitor your child’s progress within a lesson and from their marking, and record their progress made.
+If your child is not making progress within lessons, their class teacher will have adapted the provision made for them (as part of expected good classroom practice).
+If this provision has not helped your child make adequate progress, then they will be discussed with the SENDCO as to whether they have a special educational need.

 If you have concerns that your child has special educational needs you should initially talk to their class teacher.
-The concerns may need referring if your child is still not making progress to the SENDCOOur SENDCO is of course happy to discuss any matter relating to SEND with you.
+The concerns may need referring if your child is still not making progress to the SENDCOOur SENDCO will be happy to discuss any matter relating to SEND with you.

 How will both you and I know how my child is doing and how will you help me to support my child’s learning?